anawandh/SLAAT/content/posts/Sqlite-AWS.md

 ```
 make a query to add data
 - More commands here - [Command link](https://www.tutorialspoint.com/postgresql/postgresql_create_table.htm)
+- hint: go to the link and find the tab that says "Insert Query" on the left side of the page

 ## Hacks
 - Create your own database in the EC2 I have created (ec2-database-connect)